 In addition, the outcome of a particular proceeding may be a result which the Firm did not take into account in its estimate because the Firm had deemed the likelihood of that outcome to be remote.
 Accordingly, the Firm's estimate of the aggregate range of reasonably possible losses will change from time to time, and actual losses may vary significantly.

 Set forth below are descriptions of the Firm's material legal proceedings.

 1MDB Litigation.
 J.P.
 Morgan (Suisse) SA was named as a defendant in a civil litigation filed in May 2021 in Malaysia by 1Malaysia Development Berhad ("1MDB"), a Malaysian state-owned and controlled investment fund.
-J.P.
-Morgan (Suisse) SA was served in August 2022.
 The claim alleges "dishonest assistance" against J.P.
 Morgan (Suisse) SA in relation to payments of \$300 million and \$500 million, from 2009 and 2010, respectively, received from 1MDB and paid into an account at J.P.
-Morgan Suisse (SA) held by 1MDB PetroSaudi Limited, a joint venture company between 1MDB and PetroSaudi Holdings (Cayman) Limited.
-In September 2022, the Firm filed an application challenging the validity of service and the Malaysian court's jurisdiction to hear the claim.
+Morgan (Suisse) SA held by 1MDB PetroSaudi Limited, a joint venture company between 1MDB and PetroSaudi Holdings (Cayman) Limited.
+The Firm is challenging the validity of service and the Malaysian Court's jurisdiction to hear the claim.
+In August 2023 the Court denied an application by 1MDB to discontinue its claim with permission to re-file a new claim in the future.
+An appeals court is scheduled in August 2024 to hear separate appeals filed by 1MDB and the Firm against that August 2023 decision.
+In its appeal, the Firm seeks to prevent any claim from continuing.